Koszul Feynman Categories: Introduction

 \section{Introduction}

 The bar and cobar constructions for algebras and operads are central tools in homotopical algebra.
-They permit the construction of resolutions which are both cofibrant (hence homotopy invariant) and minimal (hence tractable).
+They often permit the construction of resolutions which are both cofibrant (hence homotopy invariant) and minimal (hence tractable).

-Bar-cobar duality was developed first for categories of algebras over Koszul operads, where it was central to the study of rational homotopy theory.
+Bar-cobar duality was developed first for categories of algebras over certain operads, where it was central to the study of rational homotopy theory.
 This duality was then lifted to the category of the operads themselves \cite{GK}, which proved a fruitful perspective not only for resolving algebraic structures but also to give a conceptual explanation for bar/cobar duality one level down.
+The key notion of {\it op.\ cit.\ }is that of a Koszul operad, which ensures that such a resolution can be constructed via the (co)bar construction of its Koszul dual.

 More recently there has emerged a need to lift these results still one level higher to capture a tractable, homotopy invariant generalization of the notion of operads themselves.
 In addition to operads, a plethora of generalizations of operad-like structures has arisen in recent years and in each case it would be desirable to have access to such a homotopy-invariant analog.

 One is thus faced with the following fundamental questions:

 \begin{enumerate} \item What category of objects encodes operads and generalizations of operads? \item Can one construct cofibrant bar/cobar resolutions in such a category? \item Which objects in such a category are Koszul? \end{enumerate}